 It takes the average person eight quit attempts before quitting for good.
 So don’t feel discouraged if you have a slip up or fall back into smoking.
 The most important thing to learn is what triggered you to go back to smoking.

-3. Nicotine patches, gum and lozenges are cheaper with a prescription from a doctor
+3. Nicotine patches, and the quitting medications Champix and Zyban, are cheaper with a prescription from a doctor

-A visit to your GP when you are planning to quit can be very helpful as nicotine replacement therapy (NRT) patches, gum and lozenge are available on the PBS, making them cheaper for you to purchase.
+A visit to your GP when you are planning to quit can be very helpful.
+Nicotine replacement therapy (NRT) patches, gum and lozenge, and Champix (varenicline) and Zyban (bupropion), are available on the PBS, making them cheaper for you to purchase.
 The means even more money in your pocket from quitting smoking!

 4. Not everyone gets withdrawal symptoms